glowbuzzer/gbr/examples/puma_560/README.md

-# Glowbuzzer Delta Robot Example
+# Glowbuzzer Puma 560 Robot Example

 This example demonstrates a Puma 650 robot using the Glowbuzzer React framework.
-The application has two independent kinematics configurations: a simple 3-axis cartesian configuration and a single-axis auxilliary configuration.

 To run this example: